smikhalevski/roqueform/README.md

 const field = createField({ hello: 'world' }, [errorsPlugin()]);
 ```

-A plugin receives a mutable field instance and should enrich it with the additional functionality.
-To illustrate
+A plugin receives a mutable field instance and should enrich it with additional functionality.
+To illustrate how plugins
-how plugins work, let's create a simple plugin that enriches a field with a DOM element reference.
+work, let's create a simple plugin that enriches a field with a DOM element reference.

 ```ts
 import { FieldPlugin } from 'roqueform';